juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 ## Truman Library PDB Metadata Tagging

+<p align="justify"> 2023-10-10 </p>

 [Preliminary - work in progress]

 The following describes the steps to apply metadata tags to photos from the Truman Library Photo Database and to prepare JPEG images to be tagged and transmitted to NARA.

 ### Steps required before the tagging process

 There are ~ 54,000 photos in the HST PDB that need to be tagged.
-This will probably happen in batches of 3,000 - 5,000 photos.
+Adding metadata tags will probably occurr in batches of 3,000 - 5,000 photos.
 Prior to the tagging process

 <p> - a CSV file will be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed </p>
 <p> - JPEG images will be generated from the TIFF images </p>